-Table 12.
-NetBIOS V alues Required at the Server Parameter Description Sample Value Your Value Adapter number (Adapter_number) The logical network adapters that will be used for the NetBIOS connection.
-0 Workstation name (nname) The NetBIOS name of the server workstation. server1 nname is a name, chosen by the user, which must be unique among all NetBIOS nodes in the network.
+Table 11.
+NetBIOS Valu es Required at the Server Parameter Description Sample Value Your Value Adapter number (Adapter_number) The logical network adapters that will be used for the NetBIOS connection.
+0 The server uses adapter 0 by default.
+Workstation name (nname) The NetBIOS name of the server workstation. server1 nname is a name, chosen by the user, which must be unique among all NetBIOS nodes in the network.